 The cloud will continue to have a pertinent role in the IoT cycle.
 In fact, with fog computing shouldering the burden of short-term analytics at the edge, cloud resources will be freed to take on the heavier tasks, especially where the analysis of historical data and large datasets is concerned.
 Insights obtained by the cloud can help update and tweak policies and functionality at the fog layer.

-And there are still many cases where the centralized, highly efficient computing infrastructure of the cloud will outperform decentralized systems in performance, scalability and costs.
+And there are still many cases where the centralized, highly efficient computing infrastructure of the cloud will outperform decentralized systems in performance, scalability, and costs.
 This includes environments where data needs to be analyzed from largely dispersed sources.

 “It is the combination of fog and cloud computing that will accelerate the adoption of IoT, especially for the enterprise.”

-In essence, Fog Computing allows for big data to be processed locally, or at least in closer proximity to the systems that rely on it.
+In essence, Fog Computing allows for big data to be processed locally, or at least in close proximity to the systems that rely on it.
 Newer machines could incorporate more powerful microprocessors, and interact more fluidly with other machines on the edge of the network.
 While fog isn’t a replacement for cloud architecture, it is a necessary step forward that will facilitate the advancement of IoT, as more industries and businesses adopt emerging technologies.

 ‘The Cloud’ is not Over

 Fog computing is far from a panacea.
 One of the immediate costs associated with this method pertains to equipping end devices with the necessary hardware to perform calculations remotely and independent of centralized data centers.
 Some vendors, however, are in the process of perfecting technologies for that purpose.
-The tradeoff is that by investing in such solutions immediately, organizations will avoid frequently updating their infrastructure and networks to deal with ever increasing data amounts as the IoT expands.
+The tradeoff is that by investing in such solutions immediately, organizations will avoid frequently updating their infrastructure and networks to deal with ever-increasing data amounts as the IoT expands.

 There are certain data types and use cases that actually benefit from centralized models.
 Data that carries the utmost security concerns, for example, will require the secure advantages of a centralized approach or one that continues to rely solely on physical infrastructure.

-“Though the benefits of Fog Computing are undeniable, the Cloud has a secure future in IoT for most companies with less time-sensitive computing needs and for analysing all the data gathered by IoT sensors.”
+“Though the benefits of Fog Computing are undeniable, the Cloud has a secure future in IoT for most companies with less time-sensitive computing needs and for analyzing all the data gathered by IoT sensors.”